jmangum/jmangum.github.io/_projects/sfgalaxies.md

 <ul>
     <li><a href="https://sites.google.com/view/alchemi/publications">The Complete ALCHEMI Large Program Publications List</a></li>
     <li><a href="https://ui.adsabs.harvard.edu/abs/2025arXiv250407762D/abstract">Millimeter Emission from Supermassive Black Hole Coronae (del Palacio etal.
 2025)</a></li>
+    <li><a href="https://ui.adsabs.harvard.edu/abs/2024A%26A...689A.163L/abstract">The Fountain of the Luminous Infrared Galaxy Zw049.057 as traced by its OH Megamaser (Lankhaar etal.
+(2024)</a></li>
+    <li><a href="https://ui.adsabs.harvard.edu/abs/2024A%26A...686A..48N/abstract">CON-quest.
+II.
+Spatially and Spectrally Resolved HCN/HCO+ Line Ratios in Local Luminous and Ultraluminous Infrared Galaxies (Nishimura etal.
+(2024)</a></li>
 </ul>